 Metabolic Programming Lab

 Our group is specifically interested in the consequences of maternal diet and obesity on child health and development.
-We extensively collaborate with groups in understanding several aspects of offspring physiology.
-This cross-disciplinary program integrates mechanistic understanding of changes in early development (conception through pregnancy and postnatally) with offspring health into adulthood.
-We employ animal models (rats and mice) in conjunction with longitudinal prospective clinical studies in an integrative fashion.
-In a series of publications, our work has begun to elucidate the nature and mechanisms by which maternal obesity and diet impact the offspring, including new insights regarding epigenetic changes that can occur in offspring in response to maternal obesity, diet and physical activity.
+We collaborate extensively with multidisciplinary groups to understand offspring and physiology and placental biology.
+The program integrates mechanistic understanding of changes in early development (conception through pregnancy and postnatally) with offspring health into adulthood.
+Our work has begun to elucidate the nature and mechanisms by which maternal obesity and diet impact the offspring, including new insights regarding epigenetic changes that can occur in offspring in response to maternal obesity, diet and physical activity.

 Maternal Obesity & The Offspring

 As the prevalence of obesity increases, so does the incidence of maternal overweight during pregnancy.
 A major area of investigation in our lab is to understand the developmental origins of childhood and adult obesity, specifically the long-term consequences of maternal obesity.
 Specifically, we are examining aspects of hepatic, skeletal muscle and adipose tissue metabolism in the offspring of obese mothers.
-We leverage techniques ranging from global gene expression to whole animal integrative physiology and endocrinology.
-Ongoing work in the lab includes hypothesis-driven studies geared toward addressing the mechanistic basis of programming of obesity risk.
 Using genetic manipulations in mouse models of maternal obesity, an important goal is to examine the roles of specific obesity-associated changes (inflammation in utero; maternal and offspring gut microbiome; nutrient transport; and lipotoxicity at the maternal-fetal interface) as causative mechanisms leading to epigenetic changes.
 The overall objective of these studies is to gain a better mechanistic understanding of the physiological basis of fetal programming.
 Through translational studies, we aim to provide novel opportunities for effective intervention.

 Obesity & The Placenta